syncfusion-content/xamarin-docs/Xamarin/Charts/axis.md

 **Format numeric labels**

-Numeric labels can be formatted by using the [`LabelFormat`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartLabelStyle~LabelFormat.html)  property.
-Numeric values can be formatted with n (number with decimal points), c (currency) and p (percentage) commands.
+The numeric labels can be formatted by using the [`LabelFormat`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartLabelStyle~LabelFormat.html)  property.
+Numeric values can be formatted with n (number with decimal points), c (Currency) and p (percentage) commands.

 % tabs %}